Extending perfect matchings to Hamiltonian cycles in line graphs: Introduction

-A \textit{tour} of $G$ is a closed walk having no repeated edges, and an {\em Euler tour} is one that traverses all the edges of $G$.
-In the latter case, the graph is said to be {\em eulerian}.
+A \textit{tour} of $G$ is a closed walk having no repeated edges.
+A graph $G$ is \emph{Eulerian} if there is a tour that traverses all the edges of $G$, called an \emph{Euler tour}.
 A \textit{dominating tour} of $G$ is a tour in which every edge of $G$ is incident with at least one vertex of the tour.
-In particular, a dominating tour which is 2--regular is referred to as a {\em dominating cycle}.
+In particular, a dominating tour which is 2-regular is referred to as a {\em dominating cycle}.
 In general, if a walk does not pass through some vertex $v$, we say that $v$ is \textit{untouched} or {\em uncovered}.

-A \textit{clique} in a graph $G$ is a complete subgraph of $G$, and so $K_{n}$ may sometimes be referred to as an $n$--\emph{clique}.
+A \textit{clique} in a graph $G$ is a complete subgraph of $G$, and so $K_{n}$ may sometimes be referred to as an $n$-\emph{clique}.